Things to consider with a direct payment

 If you use a direct payment to purchase support from a personal assistant, you'll be taking on the responsibilities of an employer.
 Being an employer can seem daunting, but our 'Employing a personal assistant' page will help, and we strongly advise that you use the support of a payroll service.

-Things to consider if you use the service of a self-employed PA
+Things to consider if you use the services of a self-employed PA

 If you use the services of a self-employed PA you're not an employer.
 The PA is responsible for their own insurance and tax, and they're not eligible for paid leave, holidays, or other statutory pay.